Can you design and specify a complete steam plant?

 We want to support an Australian Company, is Armstrong Flow Control Australian?

-Yes we are.
-Armstrong was formed in Australia in 1972, mostly distributing products manufactured by the then known USA company, Armstrong Machine Works, which was formed in 1904 and is still owned by the same family.
+The company originated in Australia back in 1972 distributing products manufactured by USA company, Armstrong Machine Works, which was founded in 1904 and today is still owned by the same family.

 Do you have International connections and support?